-On the few times I’ve had to open up my emergency food, I’m always glad that I stockpiled luxuries like olive spread to jazz up boring crackers, marshmallows to roast on my indoor emergency stove and canned artichokes to serve with my endless rice supply.
+On the few times I’ve had to open up my emergency food, I’m always glad that I stockpiled luxuries like olive spread to jazz up bland crackers, marshmallows to roast on my indoor emergency stove, and canned artichokes to serve with my endless rice supply.

 But chocolate is by far the best luxury prepping food you can stockpile.

-If you are thinking of storing chocolate long-term, here is what you need to know about its shelf life, which types of chocolate a best to stockpile, and how to package it.
+If you are thinking of storing chocolate long-term, here is what you need to know about its shelf life, which types of chocolate are best to stockpile, and how to package it.

 Does Chocolate Go Bad?

 Plain chocolate generally does not go bad in the sense that it becomes unsafe to eat.
-This is because chocolate has very little moisture in it and is considered “microbiologically safe.”
+This is because chocolate has very little moisture and is considered “microbiologically safe.”

 However, if stored for a long time, the fats in chocolate can go rancid and give it a bad taste.
 The good news is that cocoa in chocolate contains natural antioxidants, so the chocolate doesn’t go rancid as quickly as other fatty foods like powdered milk or cooking oil.
 (Read about cocoa powder shelf life.)

 Chocolate can also change appearance and texture when stored for a long time.
 The fats and sugars can migrate to the outside and cause “bloom” – a whitish film on the outside of the chocolate.
 It is still safe to eat but does not look as appealing.

 The shelf life of chocolate is approximately 9-24 months.
 It varies depending on the type of chocolate and storage conditions.
 Dark chocolate has the longest shelf life, followed by plain milk chocolate.
 White chocolate and chocolates with fillings have shorter shelf lives.